foundation SNACK DRIVE

-The Meridian Library Foundation will be hosting snack drives throughout the 2022-2023 school year to support the efforts of the Meridian Library District to alleviate childhood hunger.
-All snacks collected during our Snack Drives will be provided to youth using the Bookmobile Food Pantry in low-income communities, and middle & high school teens attending MASH (Meridian After School Hangout) at the Cherry Lane Library.
+The Meridian Library Foundation will be hosting a snack drive for Giving Tuesday to support the efforts of the Meridian Library District to alleviate childhood hunger.
+All snacks collected during our Snack Drives will be provided to youth attending programs at Cherry Lane, Orchard Park, and Silverstone Library locations, and on the Bookmobile.

 Items we will be collecting: